Foursquare Alternatives for Local Service Businesses (2026)

 Is Foursquare good for local service businesses?

 Foursquare is engineered for national-scale enterprise campaigns where layered audience segments and cross-DSP attribution justify the additional supply-chain take.
 For local service businesses on a $50 to $500 per month budget targeting one service area, the audience-segment layer adds cost without adding precision against a single homeowner in a single corridor.
-Cost Per Verified Delivery, which bills $0.20 per GPS-verified driver in a leased corridor, is a closer architectural fit.
+Cost Per Verified Delivery, which bills from $0.25 per GPS-verified driver through a corridor you own, is a closer architectural fit.

 What are the alternatives to Foursquare?

 Within the location-intelligence category the direct alternatives are GroundTruth (cost-per-visit attribution model), Simpli.fi (addressable geofencing via plat-line polygons), StackAdapt (multi-channel programmatic DSP), and The Trade Desk (the largest independent DSP, agency-only at the local level due to minimums).
-Outside the bid-stream category, Cost Per Verified Delivery prices the same geographic intent at $0.20 per GPS-verified driver in a leased corridor and removes the bidder, SSP, and data-fee layers.
+Outside the bid-stream category, Cost Per Verified Delivery prices the same geographic intent at from $0.25 per GPS-verified driver through a corridor you own, and removes the bidder, SSP, and data-fee layers.

 Why is Cost Per Verified Delivery (CPVD) cheaper than a Foursquare-segment buy?

 Because the supply chain is shorter.
 A Foursquare-segment buy is media CPM plus DSP platform fee plus Foursquare data fee plus optional agency markup, against an audience the advertiser is renting through the bid stream.
-CPVD is $0.20 per GPS-verified driver in a corridor leased directly from WilDi, with no DSP, no SSP, no data fee, and no agency layer.
+CPVD is from $0.25 per GPS-verified driver through a corridor that's yours on WilDi, with no DSP, no SSP, no data fee, and no agency layer.
 The supply chain that erodes a programmatic dollar (the ANA's 2023 study measured 36 cents of every dollar reaching the consumer as working media) is not present.

 About this analysis